tgeles/docs/doc/events/OS_summit_Apr_2016.rst

    these are difficult to set up and to get everyone using them correctly

 automated gerrit reviews
-   ci-jobs to push glossary to repositories, but manual merges still required
+   continuous integration jobs to push glossary to repositories, but manual merges still required

 Sphinx extension
    Submit changes to glossary.
 When a release is ready, package and submit to